hughmandeville/homekit_code/README.md

 # HomeKit Setup Code Helper

 Use [this page](https://hughmandeville.github.io/homekit_code/) to create a HomeKit Setup Code you can scan.
-Just enter in your HomeKit Setup Code (with hyphens) and the font and box used are in a format that scanners can read.
+Just enter in your HomeKit Setup Code (with hyphens).
+The font and box displayed are in a format that scanners can read.

 https://hughmandeville.github.io/homekit_code/